Lake Bemidji State Park: Camping

 The park has 95 drive-in sites, including 43 electric sites, 4 pull-through sites, and 4 handicapped accessible sites.
 In winter, only one site is available to drive-in.
 This is a non-electric site.
 Other sites are available on a walk-in basis after deep snow cover.

 Two group camp sites are available.
 Bass Creek is a tent-only group camp that can accommodate up to 30 people.
 Water is available in the nearby parking area.
 The North Group Camp site accommodates up to 50 people and has three spaces for small trailers or pick-up campers.
 The group camps are available in winter but access is on foot.
 For group camp reservations, contact the state park reservation service at 1-866-85PARKS or online at www.stayatmnparks.com.

 Trails

 In the summer, there are 2 mi of handicapped accessible trails, including the boardwalk and Rocky Point trail; 15 mi of easy to moderate hiking trails that take you through areas of maturing pine, aspen and hardwoods; 6 mi of paved bike trails which connect with the Paul Bunyan state trail; 5 Miles of mountain bike trails; and a 1/4 mile Bogwalk which is accessible by a 1 mi hike.

 The course for the Bemidji Blue Ox Marathon, first run in October 2013, travels through the park on the paved trails.

-In the winter, there are 11 mi of groomed cross country ski trails, 3 mi of snowmobile trails that connect with an extensive trail system beyond the park, and you can showshoe anywhere in the park except the groomed trails.
+In the winter, there are 11 mi of groomed cross country ski trails, 3 mi of snowmobile trails that connect with an extensive trail system beyond the park, and you can snowshoe anywhere in the park except the groomed trails.
 Showshoes can be rented at the park office.